Live Product · Solo Project

 The guided cooking mode includes a floating AI chef button.
 It proactively offers help every 2 steps and answers contextual questions ("Is this too brown?", "Can I substitute butter?").

-The first message is a free welcome — no API cost.
+The first message is a free welcome with no API cost.
 This gives every user a taste of the AI assistant before they decide to engage, reducing the barrier to interaction.

 Technical Execution